 - Overweight and obesity has reached epidemic proportions in the United States, as well as worldwide.(3) - Roughly 31% of American adults meet the criterion for obesity about 59 M American adults. - More than 67% of the US adult population have a BMI >=25 kg/m2 putting them in the overweight category.
-(4) - In an effort to increase public awareness of the epidemic proportion of obesity, the Surgeon General has issued a call to action to prevent and treat overweight and obesity and their associated health complications.(5) - 3.
-World Health Organization, (1998) Obesity: Preventing and managing the global epidemic, Report of WHO Consultation on Obesity, Geneva, 3-5 June, 1997, WHO, 1998. - 4.
-National Center for Health Statistics (1999) (2007) Prevalence of overweight and obesity among adults. - 5.
+(4) - In an effort to increase public awareness of the epidemic proportion of obesity, the Surgeon General has issued a call to action to prevent and treat overweight and obesity and their associated health complications.(5)

+World Health Organization.
+(1998) Obesity: Preventing and managing the global epidemic, Report of WHO Consultation on Obesity.
+Geneva, 3-5 June, 1997, WHO, 1998.
+National Center for Health Statistics (1999) (2007) Prevalence of overweight and obesity among adults.

+National center for rhealin Statistics (1994) (2007) Heravience or overweight and obesity among adults.
 US Department of Health and Human Services.
 The Surgeon General's call to action to prevent and decrease overweight and obesity.
 [Rockville, MD] US Department of Health and Human Services, Public Health Service, Office of the Surgeon General (2001).